Transmutation of species: 18th and early 19th century

+Erasmus Darwin

 Erasmus Darwin developed a theory of universal transformation.
-His major works, The Botanic Garden (1792), Zoonomia (1794–96), and The Temple of Nature all touched on the transformation of organic creatures.
+His major works, The Botanic Garden (1792), Zoonomia (1794–1796), and The Temple of Nature all touched on the transformation of organic creatures.
 In both The Botanic Garden and The Temple of Nature, Darwin used poetry to describe his ideas regarding species.
 In Zoonomia, however, Erasmus clearly articulates (as a more scientific text) his beliefs about the connections between organic life.
-He notes particularly that some plants and animals have “useless appendages,” which have gradually changed from their original, useful states.
+He notes particularly that some plants and animals have "useless appendages", which have gradually changed from their original, useful states.
 Additionally, Darwin relied on cosmological transformation as a crucial aspect of his theory of transformation, making a connection between William Herschel’s approach to natural historical cosmology and the changing aspects of plants and animals.

-Erasmus believed that life had one origin, a common ancestor, which he referred to as the “filament” of life.
+Erasmus believed that life had one origin, a common ancestor, which he referred to as the "filament" of life.
 He used his understanding of chemical transmutation to justify the spontaneous generation of this filament.
 His geological study of Derbyshire and the sea- shells and fossils which he found there helped him to come to the conclusion that complex life had developed from more primitive forms (Laniel-Musitelli).
-Erasmus was an early proponent of what we now refer to as “adaptations,” albeit through a different transformist mechanism – he argued that sexual reproduction could pass on acquired traits through the father’s contribution to the embryon.
+Erasmus was an early proponent of what we now refer to as "adaptations", albeit through a different transformist mechanism – he argued that sexual reproduction could pass on acquired traits through the father’s contribution to the embryon.
 These changes, he believed, were mainly driven by the three great needs of life: lust, food, and security.
 Erasmus proposed that these acquired changes gradually altered the physical makeup of organisms as a result of the desires of plants and animals.
 Notably, he describes insects developing from plants, a grand example of one species transforming into another.

 Erasmus Darwin relied on Lucretian philosophy to form a theory of universal change.
 He proposed that both organic and inorganic matter changed throughout the course of the universe, and that plants and animals could pass on acquired traits to their progeny.
 His view of universal transformation placed time as a driving force in the universe’s journey towards improvement.
 In addition, Erasmus believed that nature had some amount of agency in this inheritance.
 Darwin spun his own story of how nature began to develop from the ocean, and then slowly became more diverse and more complex.
 His transmutation theory relied heavily on the needs which drove animal competition, as well as the results of this contest between both animals and plants.

 Charles Darwin acknowledged his grandfather’s contribution to the field of transmutation in his synopsis of Erasmus’ life, The Life of Erasmus Darwin.
-Darwin collaborated with Ernst Krause to write a forward on Krause’s Erasmus Darwin und Seine Stellung in Der Geschichte Der Descendenz-Theorie, which translates into Erasmus Darwin and His Place in the History of the Descent Theory.
-Krause explains Erasmus’ motivations for arguing for the theory of descent, including Darwin’s connection with and correspondence with Rousseau, which may have influenced how he saw the world.
+Darwin collaborated with Ernst Krause to write a forward on Krause's Erasmus Darwin und Seine Stellung in Der Geschichte Der Descendenz-Theorie, which translates into Erasmus Darwin and His Place in the History of the Descent Theory.
+Krause explains Erasmus' motivations for arguing for the theory of descent, including Darwin's connection with and correspondence with Rousseau, which may have influenced how he saw the world.